 A Logic Delay block is provided to introduce appropriate time delay to smooth out the Camera response.
 A spurious signal from the microphones (coughing, knock on mic or other nearby sounds) can falsely trigger a camera, so it's important to ensure that only signals which remain active for a certain amount of time actually triggers a camera preset.

 Trial and error is the best way to figure out the right logic delay value for smooth camera response.
 For example, setting the ON time to 2000 ms (2 seconds) will ensure that only microphones that remain active for 2 seconds or longer will trigger a command string.

-If no microphone is active, the 'Reset to Main Camera' NAND Gate in the logic circuit will trigger the room camera for the default room view.
+If no microphone is active, the 'Reset to Main Camera' NOR Gate in the logic circuit will trigger the room camera for the default room view.

 For more details on how the Automixer detects and triggers mic activity, refer to Automixer Basics

 We recommend connecting all cameras to the control system and providing one serial or telnet connection from the TesiraFORTÉ VT to the control system.
 Appropriate command strings as programmed in the control system should be entered in the Command String Block.